awodey/awodey.github.io/index.md

 ## Lectures

+- [A Higher Effective Topos](/talks/CT2025.pdf)  Slides from a talk at the conference _Category Theory 2025_.

 - [Toward the Effective 2-Topos](/talks/Eff2_Manchester.pdf) Slides from a talk at the conference _Categorical Logic and Higher Categories_ held in Manchester in December 2024.

 - [Algebraic type theory](/talks/ATT_CT2024.pdf) Slides from a talk at the conference _Category Theory 2024_.